-In particular, it addresses a number of the issues that NAHT has been pressing the government to consider in order to protect the reputation and accountability of our academy sector.
-It contains new restrictions on academies engaged in related party transactions and new advice on how academies should set executive pay and make provision for whistleblowing.
+In particular, it addresses a number of the issues NAHT has been pressing the government to consider in order to protect the reputation and accountability of our academy sector.
+It contains tougher guidance on academies engaged in related-party transactions and new advice on how academies should set executive pay and make provision for whistleblowing.

 New provisions include:

 - clarifying and strengthening the expectations about the process for setting executive pay, including that it must be transparent, proportionate and justifiable, and based on a robust evidence-based process;

 - further guidance on the requirement to have a whistleblowing strategy, the need to ensure that all staff are aware of the whistleblowing process, and how concerns will be managed;

 - a new requirement to submit an annual report to the ESFA to show how the academies have checked that their internal systems are effective and compliant;

 - emphasising the need for prior ESFA approval for certain financial transactions;

 - providing additional clarification on the reporting and approval of related-party transactions;

 - the role of trustees and emphasises the importance of robust governance;